 The Board approved:

-The next regular meeting of the Board of Education will be held on Tuesday, April 14, 2020 at 5:00 p.m.
+The next regular meeting of the Board of Education will be held by Zoom on Tuesday, July 21, 2020 at 5:00 p.m.

 About the Board of Education

 The Kansas City, Kansas Public Schools is governed by a seven-member body of citizens elected by the voters of the school district.
 These seven members are charged with making sure that the school district operates in the best interests of the students and the community.
 All members serve without pay.

 The board of education is the school district’s governing body, as set forth in state and federal law.
 The board is responsible for setting district policy, adopting an annual budget, and approving of general district matters, including personnel, curriculum, facilities, and other district business matters.
 The board is responsible for hiring the superintendent of schools, and is responsible for overseeing the superintendent’s duties and performance.